harrykeeran12/cs4525-honours-project/README.md

 # Honours Project

-This project aims to use LLMs to correct and find errors in radiology reports.
-The 4 types of errors contained in the testing data are internal inconsistencies, transcript errors, omission errors and template errors.
+This project aims to use smaller LLMs to correct and find errors in radiology reports.

-Template errors can be corrected by passing in the structure of a template.
+The dataset used is located [here.](https://huggingface.co/datasets/ibrahimhamamci/CT-RATE/tree/main/dataset/radiology_text_reports).

 ## Development

-TODO
+### Prerequisites:

+- A `.env` file that contains a Hugging Face token(`$HF_TOKEN`).
+You can create this with the commands `touch .env` and `nano .env` to edit the file if you are on a *nix machine.
+- Ollama installed on your machine.
+This will allow you to use the `GGUF` file on your machine.
+`TODO`

 ## Running Locally

-TODO
+`TODO`